teran/bootloader-web/README.md

 ## Beta1 release features and requirements

 - [ ] All key parts are covered with tests
-- [ ] All the pipeline is manually tested
+- [ ] All the pipelines are manually tested